-While many people think of the prickly plants that are native to the American deserts when they hear the name "cactus“, most Rhipsalis have no needles, and they would not survive the dry soil and bright sun of a desert.
-Virtually all species are native to the rainforests of South America, the Caribbean, and Central America, leading to their classification as jungle cacti.
-The difference between the native environments of jungle and desert cacti means that caring for Rhipsalis requires overcoming any pre-conceived notions you might have about what cacti prefer.
+While many people think of the prickly plants native to the American deserts when they hear the name "cactus," most Rhipsalis have no needles, and they would not survive the dry soil and bright sun of a desert.
+All species are native to the rainforests of South America, the Caribbean, and Central America, leading to their classification as jungle cacti.
+The difference between the native environments of jungle cacti and desert cacti means that caring for Rhipsalis requires overcoming any pre-conceived notions you might have about what cacti prefer.

-Rhipsalis does not thrive in direct sunlight.
-Exposure to afternoon sun can burn the leaves, turn them yellow, or lead to spotting.
-However, without sufficient sunlight, They will not bloom, and its growth can be stunted.
-Rhipsalis does best with morning sun and full shade in the afternoon.
-As Rhipsalis is commonly grown indoors, care must be given to the placement of the plants.
+Rhipsalis cacti do not thrive in direct sunlight.
+Exposure to the afternoon sun can burn the stems, turn them yellow, or lead to spotting.
+However, they will not bloom without sufficient sunlight, and their growth can be stunted.
+These cacti do best with morning sun and full shade in the afternoon.
+As Rhipsalis cacti are commonly grown indoors, care must be given to the placement of the plants.
 They should be kept at least 20 inches (50 cm) away from windows that receive midday or afternoon sun.
 The glass in the windows can multiply the heat from the sun's rays, causing sunburned leaves.
 Keep in mind that in its native environment, Rhipsalis is accustomed to receiving light that has been filtered through dense, overhanging tree branches.
 Picturing this environment can help you adjust your lighting accordingly.

-Rhipsalis is not a drought-resistant plant, so regular watering is essential.
-Over-watering, however, can cause weak stems and rotted roots.
-Using a watering can may help you measure the amount of water you are providing.
-The size of the pot compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
-Rhipsalis seldom needs to be watered more than once a week.
-Check before watering by pressing your finger into the soil to a depth of half an inch.
+Rhipsalis cacti are not drought-resistant plants, so regular watering is essential.
+Overwatering, however, can cause weak stems and rotted roots.
+Using a watering can help you measure the amount of water you are providing.
+The size of the pot, compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+Rhipsalis cacti seldom need to be watered more than once a week.
+Check before watering by pressing your finger into the soil to half an inch.
 Postpone watering if the soil is moist.
 You can also use a moisture meter to help you determine whether it is time to water.

-Rhipsalis does best when planted in clay pots.
+Rhipsalis cacti do best when planted in clay pots.
 The advantage of clay pots is that they allow the soil to "breathe" better than other types, helping to dissipate moisture that could rot the plant's roots.
-Most varieties of They produce long, hanging leaves that make them ideal hanging plants, so when selecting pots, many people choose styles that can be placed in a metal or macramé plant hanger.
+Most species produce long, hanging leaves that make them ideal hanging plants, so when selecting pots, many people choose styles that can be placed in a metal or macramé plant hanger.

-Novices to the world of jungle cacti might prefer purchasing a potting soil made specifically for cacti.
-Gardeners with experience growing succulents can make their own by combining regular potting soil with sphagnum, coir, orchid bark, or gravel to ensure proper drainage.
-Most types of Rhipsalis will need to be transplanted every two or three years using fresh potting soil.
+Novices to the world of jungle cacti might prefer purchasing potting soil made specifically for cacti.
+However, gardeners with experience growing succulents can make their own by combining regular potting soil with sphagnum, coir, orchid bark, or gravel to ensure proper drainage.
+Most species will need to be transplanted every two or three years using fresh potting soil.
 When repotting, take care not to damage the roots.

-Do not feed newly repotted or just-purchased Rhipsalis for 12 months.
-Rhipsalis does not need feeding until the soil begins to become depleted of nutrients.
+Do not feed newly repotted or just purchased Rhipsalis for 12 months.
+Rhipsalis cacti do not need feeding until the soil becomes depleted of nutrients.
 If feeding is desired, use a diluted, half-strength fertilizer formulated for cacti.
-Feed monthly only during spring and summer months.
+Feed monthly only during the spring and summer months.
 Follow the directions provided with the fertilizer to determine the correct quantity, which will be based on plant size, pot size, and other factors.